andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 Since Jumpstart Pro is a commercial product, I can’t share the full code, but if you’re a Jumpstart customer you can view the changes in [this branch](https://github.com/andyw8/jumpstart-pro-rails/tree/andyw8/sorbet) of my fork.
 I recommend viewing it as individual commits.

-or this post, I'll assume you are starting from a freshly generated Jumpstart app.
-If you have already built your app on top of Jumpstart then it may take some more effort but the overall approach is the same).
+For this post, I'll assume you are starting from a freshly generated Jumpstart app.
+If you have already built your app on top of Jumpstart then it may take some more effort but the overall approach is the same.

 I'll demonstrate the process in incremental steps, so your app can continue to be deployed to production while type information is still being added.
 This follows Sorbet's philosophy of [Gradual Typing](https://sorbet.org/docs/gradual).